darrenwsun/qtk/README.md

-# qtemplate
+# qutils
-Template project for q, a language for KDB+.
+A collection of q utilities for KDB+ development and administration.